 You just did this by adjusting your thermostat to the settings above.
 The unit turns on after sunset and runs for a while.
 Your house was at 80°F and it’s bringing it down to a cool 74°F. This may take a while, but remember it’s going to be on continuously.

-The next day at Noon, your thermostat goes back up to 80°F. For the next 7 hours, your unit may only turn on once because your house will slowly warm up to 80°F. Also, this is the most expensive time of the day (on peak), so this is double savings – not powering up as often and staying off during the most expensive time of day.
+The next day at noon, your thermostat goes back up to 80°F. For the next seven hours, your unit may only turn on once because your house will slowly warm up to 80°F. Also, this is the most expensive time of the day (on peak), so this is double savings – not powering up as often and staying off during the most expensive time of day.

 Three Other Utility Tips

 Why we are on the topic, here are some things you should be trying out to save money and to make your life easier.

 - Equalizer – Most utility companies have a program where they average out your monthly usage over the year and then use that average to keep your bill the same every single month.
 This will help you out tremendously when you are trying to do your budget.Before we did this, we would have to look back from the previous year and guess on how much electricity we would use for the upcoming month.
 Now we know to the penny how much our bill will be each month.
 When you are using the Money Peach Spreadsheet Budget, utilities are now moved into the orange part of the budget that remains the same each month.
 I like simplifying my life and money.

 Let me send you our most Powerful Budgeting Tool and even show you get started!

 - Phantom Users – Phantom power users are devices which are using power 24 hours a day whether they are powered on or off.
 They may be powered so they can be turned on by a remote control or a timer.
 Individually, they are merely interesting to talk about in terms of saving you money, however an article printed in Forbes Magazine explains:

 - An individual product draws relatively little standby power, but a typical U.S. home has forty products constantly drawing power.
 Together these amount to almost 10% of residential electricity use.